Jim-Shaddix/Neutron-Scattering-Dashboard/README.md

 Neutron Intensities that were recieved during an experiment.
 As you sweep across the heatmap, a plot is updated that displays data associated with the current cross section.

+## Tab Bar and Colorscheme
+* The code for the tab bar (as well as the CSS colorscheme I used) was largely based on (or taken from) the code examples in the [dash-bio repository](https://github.com/plotly/dash-bio/blob/master/tests/test_manhattan_plot.py).

 ### Dependencies